PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 In broad terms, these four metrics relate to (1) counting and gathering timings over deployment events (Deployment Frequency & Lead Time) and (2) relating those deployment events to counts and timings of service incidents (MTTR & Change Failure Rate).

 Using a GitOps repo, you can measure *Deployment Frequency* and *Lead Time* based entirely on the Git history.
 This is what we're going to dig into in subsequent sections of this post.

+Before that, a word of warning.
+In the Continuous Delivery model, we want to automate delivery to go fast, but also to eliminate errors.
+Using these metrics to go faster without a focus on also releasing more safely could lead to *worse* reliability.
+So, for a *complete* picture of your delivery performance, it is always recommended to also track measurements of deployment risk via the MTTR and Change Failure Rate metrics.
+These would be measured using data from your Incident Management system.

-To help with that, we'll use `askgit`.
+With that said, lets dig into what git can tell us about our deployment performance.
+To help us with this, we'll use `askgit`.
 It's a CLI tool to query git repo history via SQL.

 # Introducing [`askgit`](https://github.com/askgitdev/askgit)